bcgov/ExchangeLabOps/docs/Journey_of_a_team/Journey.md

 ---
 layout: default
-title: Journey Of A Team
+title: Journey of a Lab team
 has_children: true
 nav_order: 10
 ---